QuantEcon/lecture-source-py/source/rst/arellano.rst

 #. meeting its current obligations and purchasing or selling an optimal quantity of  one-period sovereign debt

-Defaulting means declining to repay all of  its current obligations
+Defaulting means declining to repay all of  its current obligations.

-If the government defaults in the current period, then consumption equals current output
+If the government defaults in the current period, then consumption equals current output.

 But a sovereign default has two consequences: